engraya/thankful_art/README.md

 ## Deployment

-To deploy NexTemplate, you can use your preferred hosting platform.
+To deploy ThankfulArt, you can use your preferred hosting platform.
 Here's a general guide:

 1. **Build your app**: